Theoretical interview questions

 Why do we need randomization in random forest? ⭐️

 Random forest in an extension of the bagging algorithm which takes random data samples from the training dataset (with replacement), trains several models and averages predictions.
-In addition to that, each time a split in a tree is considered, random forest takes a random sample of m features from full set of n features (with replacement) and uses this subset of features as candidates for the split (for example, m = sqrt(n)).
+In addition to that, each time a split in a tree is considered, random forest takes a random sample of m features from full set of n features (without replacement) and uses this subset of features as candidates for the split (for example, m = sqrt(n)

 Training decision trees on random data samples from the training dataset reduces variance.
 Sampling features for each split in a decision tree decorrelates trees.